Getting your Trinity Audio player ready... |

 Consider Both Content and Study Time

-However, one of the challenges of GRE Verbal is the sheer number of vocabulary words test-takers must learn to be prepared for the exam.
-Even if you have a solid vocab base, you’ll likely need to study a few to several hundred vocab words.
+One of the challenges of GRE Verbal is the sheer number of vocabulary words test-takers must learn to be prepared for the exam.
+Even if you have a solid vocabulary base, you’ll likely need to study several hundred vocab words.
 Some students need to study 1,000 or more.

 KEY FACT: